-The ASC however requires a greater level of detail, stating that: “Influencers should state the nature of the material connection (i.e. free products, monetary compensation, exclusive invite to an event), which brand gave them, and which specific product they’re promoting.”
+The ASC, however, requires a greater level of detail, stating that: “Influencers should state the nature of the material connection (i.e. free products, monetary compensation, an exclusive invite to an event), which brand gave them, and which specific product they’re promoting.”

 To stay on the safe side, the more specific the disclosure, the better.
 “Thank you to XYZ Company,” is not specific enough.

 It’s worth noting that the FTC says the bloggers must also disclose affiliate links.